vaishnavitv/vaishnavitv/README.md

 HTTP Status : 200 OK

-> :green_heart: Prompt engineering with :heartbeat: by [GrammarlyGO](https://www.grammarly.com/grammarlygo/)

 ## :writing_hand:	Power of documentation

 I believe in the power of documentation.
-If it is not documented it is not there.
+Document or it aint happen.
 I love Swagger for API documentaion.
 Documentation lessens headaches and saves vacations.